 5 Perfect Baby Beaches on Big Island, Hawaii

-If you’re visiting the Big Island with little ones, finding the right beach is key—and that’s where “keiki beaches,” also known as “baby beaches,” come in!
+If you’re visiting the Big Island with little ones, finding the right beach is key for a safe and fun beach day.
+And that’s where “keiki beaches,” also known as “baby beaches,” come in!
 These beaches have calm, shallow waters that make them perfect for toddlers and young kids to splash around safely so parents can have a relaxing beach day too.
 I’m sharing our five favorite baby beaches on the Kona side of the Big Island, along with parking tips to help you score one of those hard-to-find public parking spots.
 With these tips, planning the perfect Hawaiian beach day with your little ones will be a breeze.

 We stayed on the Kona side of the island during our Big Island trip, so the drive times below are based on that.
 The Big Island is pretty big, so expect longer drive times compared to other islands.
 It helps to know how far away the beach is, because many of these beaches are located in private resorts, and there are only a few public parking spots.
 The last thing you want is to make the trek with your toddler and find there’s no parking!
 Having a backup plan for other nearby toddler friendly activities can save the day if parking is full.
 But with a little planning (and these tips!), you’ll be all set for a stress-free beach day with the family.